linnilinnil/PIC-PROJECT/README.md

 `venv\Scripts\activate`

-To install all of the required packages to this environment, simply run:
+4. To install all of the required packages to this environment, simply run:

 `pip install -r requirements.txt`

-and all of the required pip packages will be installed.

 The app will be able to run by running the *app.py* file directly.